wheelofheaven/wheelofheaven.io/content/en/wiki/encyclopedia/biglino-method.md

 Embracing a literal approach does not discount the presence of literary devices, poetic expressions, or the use of metaphors within the Bible.
 However, it calls for discerning between figurative language intended to convey a specific message and passages that are intended to be understood more literally.

+## According to Mauro Biglino

+Mauro Biglino has consistently employed this method since his initial translation work of Biblical scripture from Hebrew into Italian.

+> Just to be safe, Biglino declares that he adheres to a precise method.
+“I simply pretend that the Bible tells the truth, and when I verify that this truth is coherent.”

+Emphasizing his commitment to a rigorous approach, Biglino asserts that he adopts the stance of assuming the truthfulness of the Bible, subsequently verifying the coherence of this truth during his analysis.

+> And is it?
+>
+> “Very often, yes, it absolutely is.
+Everything can be explained in the simplest of ways.
+It’s just a matter of asking the right questions and the Bible will always offer a reasonable answer that makes sense.”

+According to him, the Bible often presents itself as a reliable source of information that can be explained in straightforward terms.
+By approaching the text with a critical mindset and posing pertinent questions, Biglino believes that the Bible consistently provides reasonable and sensible answers.
+This viewpoint suggests that a careful examination of the scriptures can unveil a coherent narrative that aligns with common sense and logical reasoning.

+> Mauro Biglino praises the exegetical and philological accuracy of Edizioni San Paolo: “Regarding the volumes we worked on together, while I was doing my editorial work for them, the term ‘Elohim’ was left that way in Italian as well.
+They did not translate it as the word ‘God’.”

+Mauro Biglino acknowledges the significant contribution of Edizioni San Paolo in maintaining exegetical and philological accuracy in their translation work.
+Notably, during their collaboration, the term "Elohim" was preserved in Italian without being translated as the word "God."
+This decision reflects a commitment to retaining the original term, thereby preserving the linguistic nuances and cultural context associated with it.

+> The same thing goes for the word ‘Yahweh’.
+“That one also always remained ‘Yahweh’ and was not translated as ‘the Lord’ as is the case with ordinary editions of the Bible – even though translating Yahweh as ‘the Lord’ is a complete fabrication.”

+According to Biglino, the translation of the word "Yahweh" as "the Lord" in ordinary editions of the Bible is considered by him to be a complete fabrication.
+He asserts that the term "Yahweh" should not be translated, but rather preserved as is, without imposing an alternate designation such as "the Lord."

 ## According to Jean Sendy

 Within the pages of the book "Those Gods Who Made Heaven And Earth," a profound observation is made by Sendy, shedding light on the transformative nature of a literal reading of the Bible.
 Sendy highlights a significant linguistic aspect by pointing out that the Hebrew word Elohim, typically translated as "God," is actually in plural form.